devopsacademyau/academy/classes/01class/exercises/c01-git03/jayanath/README.md

 3. How do you remove something from Git history after it is pushed to the remote repository?
 Which commands would you use?
 ```
 git filter-branch --tree-filter 'rm -rf path/to/the/bigfile' HEAD

+With the above command, git will rewrite the history by
+ - checking out each commit in the entire history
+ - applying filter, which is 'rm -rf path/to/the/bigfile'
+ - adding changes to the index (doing an automated git add)
+ - committing the new index

 git push

 ```